patelpurvip/Spotify-hitpredictor/README.md

 ----
 ### 1) SVM with two normalization variations
-We ran an SVM models with all 16 features, in two different functions for the normalization: with Standard Scaler and the other with MinMax Scaler, both for x values with the following results:
+We ran an SVM model with all 16 features, in two different functions for the normalization: one with Standard Scaler and the other with MinMax Scaler, both for x values and with the following results:

     from sklearn.svm import SVC